The Secret To Finding Off-Market Real Estate Listings

 This phenomenon happens all the time.
-It’s called a “pocket listing,” explains Maya Madison of Keller Williams Realty in Metairie, Louisiana – it’s a house that’s sold before it ever officially hits the market.
+It’s called a “pocket listing,” explains Maya Madison of Keller Williams Realty in Metairie, Louisiana.
+It’s a house that’s sold off-market, before it ever officially gets listed.

 Aren’t you in a better position if everyone is coming through your house to check it out?
 Well, yes, but that’s not for everyone.
-People who might be interested in a pocket listing could be celebrities who want to keep their identities under wraps, says Madison.
+People who might be interested in an off-market listing could be celebrities who want to keep their identities under wraps, says Madison.

-Or they might just be normal folks testing the market because they’re not quite ready to pull the trigger and list the home yet – but who are willing to hear an offer.
+Or they might just be normal folks testing the market because they’re not quite ready to pull the trigger and list the home yet – but they’re willing to hear an offer.

 The benefit to a seller is that if someone does buy their house before it’s officially listed, they likely won’t have to go through all the hassle of repairing a roof, sprucing up landscaping or staging the interior, as the would-be buyer typically agrees to buy it in its current condition.

-For example, she says she often reaches out to other agents whom she knows are hyper-focused on a specific community that interests one of her clients.
-“It is not uncommon for them to know someone who may be flirting with selling and may re-evaluate their decision and timeline if an offer is presented, or they may have a listing that they are preparing for market and be open to considering an offer before it’s officially listed.”
+Harris says she often reaches out to other agents whom she knows are hyper-focused on a specific community that interests one of her clients, adding, “It is not uncommon for them to know someone who may be flirting with selling and may re-evaluate their decision and timeline if an offer is presented, or they may have a listing that they are preparing for market and be open to considering an offer before it’s officially listed.”

-An agent from a larger office with a potential seller might reach out to his or her fellow agents to let them know, or in many markets, there is a private listserv called Top Agent Network that agents join by invitation only, explains Kristina McCann, a broker associate with Better Homes and Gardens Real Estate Highland Partners in Piedmont, California.
+An agent from a larger office with a potential seller might reach out to his or her fellow agents to let them know.
+In many markets, there is also a private listserv called Top Agent Network that agents join by invitation only, explains Kristina McCann, a broker associate with Better Homes and Gardens Real Estate Highland Partners in Piedmont, California.

 Or maybe your agent just has a good rep. “If listing agents perceive a fellow agent as being professional and easy to work with, they are more likely to share a private or ‘coming soon’ listing because they know you will not waste their time,” says Paul G. Lykins, broker associate with True Floridian Realty in Delray Beach, Florida.

-And finally, besides finding an agent who specializes in your market, it can’t hurt, as a potential home buyer, to ask around and let others know you’re interested.
+Besides finding an agent who specializes in your market, it can’t hurt, as a potential home buyer, to ask around and let others know you’re interested.
 Friends may hear of someone who’s moving out of state who might be delighted to entertain an offer without going through the hassle of getting their house officially primed for listing.
-And as a buyer, you benefit from avoiding a multiple-bid scenario, where offers may exceed the asking price.

-While home buyers shouldn’t hold out hope for a pocket listing as the answer to their house hunt, it can be one more avenue to pursue as you search for the home of your dreams.
+While home buyers shouldn’t hold out hope for an off-market property as the answer to their house hunt, it can be one more avenue to pursue as you search for the home of your dreams.
 The first step?
-Make sure you’re ready to make a solid offer by getting by getting your mortgage prequalification all lined up in advance.
+Make sure you’re ready to make a solid offer by getting your mortgage prequalification all lined up in advance.